Derived category and ACM bundles of moduli space of vector bundles on a curve: Main example

 \begin{proposition} All walls that appear in diagonal or nearly diagonal wall crossings are simple. \end{proposition}

 \begin{proof} For a negative wall $\Delta(s, e, (s, 1)) = \Delta(r-s, d-e, (r-s-1, 0))$, the greatest common divisor for both $\{s, e, s, 1\}$ and $\{r-s, d-e, r-s-1, 0\}$ are one.
 So every negative wall is simple.
 Then all multiple walls are positive walls, and hence parallel to the diagonal line $a_{1} = a_{2}$.
-Such a wall is given by $a_{x} - a_{y} = (sd - re)/s$ \eqref{eqn:positivewall}.
-Since $(r, d) = 1$, the right hand side is nonzero and it is disjoint from the diagonal line $a_{x} = a_{y}$.
+Such a wall is given by $a_{1} - a_{2} = (sd - re)/s$.
+Since $(r, d) = 1$, the right hand side is nonzero and it is disjoint from the diagonal line $a_{1} = a_{2}$.
 Moreover, $|(sd - re)/s| \ge 1/s \ge 1/(r-1)$.
 It is a routine calculation to check that these walls do not intersect with $ra_{1} = (r+1)a_{2}$ on $[0, 1]^{2}$. \end{proof}

-\begin{remark} For some values of $\ba$, several walls can meet at a weight during diagonal or nearly diagonal wall crossings.
-However, in this case, we may perturb the weight slightly, then the wall-crossing can be decomposed into a composition of several simple wall-crossings.
-Thus, we may assume that all wall-crossings are simple ones. \end{remark}
+\begin{remark} Several walls can meet at a weight during diagonal or nearly diagonal wall crossings.
+In this case, we may perturb the weight slightly, then the wall-crossing can be decomposed into a composition of several simple wall-crossings.
+Thus, we may assume that all wall-crossings are simple. \end{remark}